Popov-Lab-UNC/DELi/docs/defining_docs/defining_libraries.rst

 the reaction SMARTS.
 An example of a reaction step dictionary for a three step reaction is
 ::
-    {
+    "cycle 1-2 reaction"{
-        "step": 1
+        "step_id": 1
         "rxn_smarts": "[NH2].[C(=O)O].[OH]>>[C(=O)N].[C(=O)O]"
         "reactants": ["BB1", "BB2", "c1ccccc1[OH]"]
     }

 .. note::
-    reaction steps do not need to be ordered in the list as long as the ``step`` key still provides the correct order.
-However, for readability providing the steps in the order they occur is preferred.
+    Since DELi will load steps first then build a reaction tree, the order of steps in the dictionary does not matter.
+    DELi will sort them out based on the reactants specified for each step.

 ``dna_barcode_on``